• Skip to primary navigation

 Ingredients

-- 2 cans organic whole plum tomatoes (15oz/400gr each) , or canned datterini tomatoes
+• 2 cans whole plum tomatoes (15oz/400gr each) , or canned datterini tomatoes

 Instructions

-- Add the tomatoes and their juice and crush them gently with a wooden spoon.
-Season with 6 basil leaves, cover with a lid, and cook on low heat for 15 minutes, stirring every now and then.
-The sauce is ready when it reaches a nice creamy but still chunky texture, and has just the right balance of sweetness and savory when you taste it.
+• Add the tomatoes with their juice and gently crush them with a wooden spoon.
+Season with 5-6 basil leaves, cover, and simmer on low heat for 15 minutes, stirring occasionally.
+The sauce is ready when it’s creamy yet slightly chunky.
+Season with salt and pepper to taste.

 Notes